caolan/async/README.md

 * `worker(task, callback)` - An asynchronous function for processing a queued task, which must call its `callback(err)` argument when finished, with an optional `error` as an argument.
-If you want to handle errors from an individual task, pass a callback to `q.push()`.
+If you want to handle errors from an individual task, pass a callback to `queue.push()`.
 * `concurrency` - An `integer` for determining how many `worker` functions should be run in parallel.
 If omitted, the concurrency defaults to `1`.
 If the concurrency is `0`, an error is thrown.